April 21, 2017

 Arisi upma or Broken rice upma is a very staple breakfast item in most tamil homes.
 If you have rice rava handy then its a breeze to make this upma as it gets done in less than 15-20 mins.

-I keep rice rava handy and this upma comes to my rescue even as a dinner option when I am pressed for time or run out of options.
+Having rice rava handy at home,this upma comes to my rescue even as a dinner option when I am pressed for time or run out of options.
 Serve this upma with coconut chutney,tomato gothsu/ tomato gojju or as is with just a cup of plain curds it tastes heavenly.

 Jain version : Skip the ginger and follow the recipe as is